Second Trimester Thoughts Weeks 14-26

 Supposedly the second semester is supposed to be amazing.
 The greater portion of pregnant women apparently feel rather normal, less fatigue and morning sickness eases up.
 Here's what I experienced.

 Her Arm is in the Way

 I was so excited to hit week fourteen and was looking forward to not being so nauseous.
 Psych!
 I still get morning sickness.
 It hasn’t been as frequent as it has been in weeks past but man it is just relentless.
-I finally broke down and contacted my doctor asking for anti-nausea medication.
 Every time I would visit my doctor, it would seem like I had left the morning sickness vortex behind me and I would say that it’s gotten much better.
 Within like 24 hours, I would be vomiting again.